verlok/vanilla-lazyload/README.md

 #### Can lazily execute code, when given elements enter the viewport

 Check out the [lazy functions](#lazy-functions) section and learn how to execute code only when given elements enter the viewport.

+#### Can restore DOM to its original state

+Using the `restoreAll()` method, you can make LazyLoad restore all DOM manipulated from LazyLoad to how it was when the page was loaded the first time.

 ---